IUBLibTech/cbrc-sufia7/README.md

 # cbrc-sufia7
+#NOTE: This project is now superceded by https://github.com/IUBLibTech/imago

 CBRC, altered to work with sufia 7.

 This code represents a project to put data from the Center for Biological Research Collections (CBRC) at Indiana University into a digital repository.
 See http://www.iu.edu/~cbrc/ for more details about the collections themselves.